Make The Best Out Of Your Appointment

 - If you have any special needs please inform reception in advance so we can prepare the appointment for you first time (e.g. need an interpreter, visual impairment, hearing impairment, prefer male/female doctor etc..)

-- If you know you have difficulty understanding or explaining things bring someone you trust with you or if you require an advocate see NHS choices for available advocacy services.
+- If you know you have difficulty understanding or explaining things bring someone you trust with you or if you require an advocate see the NHS website for available advocacy services.

 - Dress accordingly for possible examination.
 Loose clothing is best and remove any layers in advance.